swcarpentry/python-novice-inflammation/episodes/06-files.md

 dataset.](../fig/03-loop_49_5.png)

-Hmmm.
 The plots generated for the second clinical trial file look very similar to the plots for the first file: their average plots show similar "noisy" rises and falls; their maxima plots show exactly the same linear rise and fall; and their minima plots show similar staircase structures.

-The third dataset shows much noisier average and maxima plots that are far less suspicious than the first two datasets, however the minima plot shows that the third dataset minima are consistently zero across every day of the trial.
+The third dataset shows much noisier average and maxima plots that are far less suspicious than the first two datasets, however the minima plot shows that the third dataset minima is consistently zero across every day of the trial.
 If we produce a heat map for the third data file we see the following: